Purdue-CS193/homework-0-tifafny/index.md

 # Tiffany Jiang's First CS193 Homework
 my favorite things about CS193
-- I get to learn about new tools to utilize in cs180
+- I get to learn about new tools to utilize in cs180.
-- I have the opportunity to meet like-minded individuals
+- I have the opportunity to meet like-minded individuals.
-- I am able to practice the skills I've learned in cs180
+- I am able to practice the skills I've learned in cs180.

 ## Welcome to GitHub Pages